thinkC/new-devops-projects/03-AWS-IaC-cdk.md

 ```bash
 npm install -g aws-cdk@1.58
 cdk --version
 ```

 6. Configure AWS Credentials (if not already done):
-If you haven't configured AWS credentials on your Ubuntu system, you can set them up by running:
+If you haven't configured AWS credentials on your Ubuntu system, you can set them up by running: Add YOUR aws access ID, secrte ID and deafult region.

 ```bash
 aws configure
 ```

 7. Create a CDK Application: